ArtemisRS/hunllef/README.md

 - Tornado spawn frequency
 - The time taken for healing
 - The ability to tick eat attacks from Hunllef
+- Set a maximum time for a run to take to be counted as a success
 - Histogram produced for food used and kill times

 Limitations: